QihongL/RAM/README.md

 To run the code, simply type `python ram_recur.py` (say, in the terminal).
 It should works if the directory structure is correctly specified.

 If you found any error in the code, please let us know.
+Thanks!

 ## Prerequisites